Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 1. Complete a Training Program with a 350-Hour Internship

-There are distinct advantages to completing the required education and training through a degree program.
-If you complete an associate, bachelor’s, or master’s degree in an OASAS-approved human services field, you’ll satisfy most or all of the 350-hour training requirement through a combination of classwork and practicums embedded in the program and dramatically reduce the supervised work experience requirements for CASAC certification (see Step 3).
+There are distinct advantages to completing your required education through a degree program.
+If you earn an associate degree, bachelor’s degree, or master’s degree in an OASAS-approved human services field, you’ll satisfy most or all of the 350-hour training requirement through coursework and practicum experiences.
+More importantly, you’ll dramatically reduce your supervised work experience requirements (see Step 3) and position yourself for advanced CASAC credentials.

 2. Earn a Provisional Trainee Certificate

-Qualified by completing a 350-hour training program – If you’ve already completed a 350-hour program (or at least 85 clock hours of education and you already happen to have 4,000 hours of work experience), you’ll apply for the CASAC-Trainee certificate.
+Qualified by completing a 350-hour training program: Apply for the CASAC-Trainee certificate if you’ve completed at least 85 clock hours of education and have 4,000 hours of relevant work experience, or if you’ve finished the complete 350-hour program.

-Qualified by earning a Degree – If you’ve completed a bachelor’s or master’s degree in an approved human services field, completed the mandatory one-time courses, and your employer has attested that they will be providing the supervision you need for CASAC 2 certification by completing the Verification of Employment or Intent to Hire form, you can then apply for a CASAC-Provisional certificate.
+Qualified by earning a degree: If you’ve completed a bachelor’s or master’s degree in an approved human services field, finished the mandatory courses, and your employer has completed the Verification of Employment or Intent to Hire form confirming they’ll provide supervision, apply for the CASAC-Provisional certificate.

 3. Complete 6,000 Hours of Supervised Work Experience (or less if you hold a degree)

-Your work experience must be documented by a supervisor who confirms you provided supervised direct services in SUD assessment, intervention, referral, and counseling, both in individual and group settings.
+Your work experience must be documented by a supervisor confirming that you provided direct services in SUD assessment, intervention, referral, and counseling in both individual and group settings.
+You’ll also need monthly on-site clinical supervision from a licensed, qualified healthcare professional (QHP) or an Advanced or Master CASAC.
+Your employer will help arrange proper supervision.

-Note: To satisfy the work experience requirement, at least 2,000 hours must have been earned within the last five years.
+Important: At least 2,000 of your total work hours must have been earned within the last five years to satisfy the requirement.

 4. Apply for CASAC or CASAC 2 Certification through OASAS

 Applications are accepted year-round.
-Once you’ve submitted your application and the required documentation (download and print the application from the OASAS website and mail it to the address provided), the OASAS Credentialing Unit will review it to determine if you’ve met the requirements for certification.
+Download and print the application from the OASAS website, gather your documentation, and mail everything to the address provided.
+The OASAS Credentialing Unit will review your materials to verify you’ve met all requirements.

 5. Pass the IC&RC Alcohol and Drug Counselor Exam

-Your CASAC certification must be renewed every three years upon completion of at least 60 clock hours of continuing education that’s related to addiction, behavioral health counseling, and/or prevention.
-You’ll also need to complete at least six hours of OASAS-approved ethics training.
+Your CASAC certification must be renewed every three years by completing at least 60 clock hours of continuing education related to addiction, behavioral health counseling, or prevention, including at least six hours of OASAS-approved ethics training.

 With a Higher Degree and More Experience Comes Advanced Certification Options in New York

-OASAS has two advanced levels of CASAC certification that are designed to reflect your education and additional training.
-Both levels require you to earn a certificate of completion for 30 hours of approved Clinical Supervision training (earned by completing Clinical Supervision Foundations I – a 14-hour online course, and Clinical Supervision Foundations II, a 16-hour face-to-face course).
+OASAS offers two advanced CASAC credentials recognizing additional education and training.
+Both require completing 30 hours of approved Clinical Supervision training by finishing Clinical Supervision Foundations I (a 14-hour online course) and Clinical Supervision Foundations II (a 16-hour face-to-face course).

-• Hold the CASAC credential for at least three years
+- Hold CASAC certification for at least three years

 Substance Abuse Counselor Jobs in New York